chat-sdk/chat-sdk-android/README.md

     android:value="YOUR API KEY"/>
 ```

-There is more then one way to do it, This is how i do it but you can do it your own way.
+There is more than one way to do it, this is how I do it but you can do it your own way.

 ```
 signingConfigs {